 Amsterdam-based startup Gumdrop Ltd. just launched their flagship GumShoe.
 The footwear brand does just what the name suggests.
 They create shoes made of used chewing gum.

 Gumdrop collaborates with global manufacturers to offer innovative products from upcycled chewing gum.
-Gumdrop can recycle processed chewing gum for several new purposes, including boots, mobile phones, packaging and more.
+Gumdrop can recycle processed chewing gum for several new purposes, such as boots, mobile phones, packaging and more.

 Their product offers a sustainable plastic alternative for enterprises working towards achieving better ESG (Environmental, Social and Corporate Governance) goals.